 • Interest Rate

 • Name of Lender (hyperlink to Underwriter’s email)

 • Closing Date

 • Running Volume Total

-Some of these categories are not a Y/N; instead I use a 1 or a 0 (in the purchase, refinance and renewal columns, for instance), keeping a running total at the bottom of each month and year.
-This way I know the total number of files that were purchases, the total that were insured, the total that took the disability insurance and so on.
+Some of these categories are not a Y/N; instead I used a 1 or a 0 (in the purchase, refinance and renewal columns, for instance), keeping a running total at the bottom of each month and year.
+This way I knew the total number of files that were purchases, the total that were insured, the total that took the disability insurance and so on.